jzx-bupt/TMWF/README.md

 # TMWF
-The full version of the paper "Transformer-based Model for Multi-tab Website Fingerprinting Attack", as well as the corresponding source code and data sets
+Full version of the paper "Transformer-based Model for Multi-tab Website Fingerprinting Attack", as well as the corresponding source code and data sets.